 What is the typical check size for investments?

-Summit Bridge Capital adds value to its portfolio companies by facilitating cross-border relationships and providing strategic insights into both the Irish and Chinese technology markets.
-The fund's governance structure promotes collaboration between its partners, enhancing the support available to portfolio companies.
+The fund adds value by facilitating cross-border relationships and providing strategic insights into both the Irish and Chinese technology markets.
+Its governance structure promotes collaboration among partners, enhancing the support available to portfolio companies.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.